Reformation in Ireland: Dissolution of the monasteries

 The dissolutions in Ireland followed a very different course from those in England and Wales.
-There were around 400 religious houses in Ireland in 1530—many more, relative to population and material wealth than in England and Wales.
+There were around 400 religious houses in Ireland in 1530 – many more, relative to population and material wealth than in England and Wales.
 In marked distinction to the situation in England, in Ireland the houses of friars had flourished in the 15th century, attracting popular support and financial endowments, undertaking many ambitious building schemes, and maintaining a regular conventual and spiritual life.
 They constituted around half of the total number of religious houses.
 Irish monasteries, by contrast, had experienced a catastrophic decline in numbers, such that by the 16th century, it appears that only a minority maintained the daily religious observance of the Divine Office.
 Henry's direct authority, as Lord of Ireland, and from 1541 as King of Ireland, only extended to the area of the Pale immediately around Dublin.
-From the late 1530s his administrators temporarily succeeded in persuading some clan chiefs to adopt his policy of surrender and regrant, including the adoption of his state religion.
+From the late 1530s, his administrators temporarily succeeded in persuading some clan chiefs to adopt his policy of surrender and regrant, including the adoption of his state religion.

 Nevertheless, Henry was determined to carry through a policy of dissolution in Ireland – and in 1537 introduced legislation into the Irish Parliament to legalise the closure of monasteries.
 The process faced considerable opposition, and only sixteen houses were suppressed.
 Henry remained resolute however, and from 1541 as part of the Tudor conquest of Ireland, he continued to press for the area of successful dissolution to be extended.
-For the most part, this involved making deals with local lords, under which monastic property was granted away in exchange for oaths of allegiance to the new Irish Crown; and consequently Henry acquired little if any of the wealth of the Irish houses.
-By the time of Henry's death (1547) around half of the Irish monastic houses had been suppressed; but many houses of friars continued to resist dissolution until well into the reign of Elizabeth I.
+For the most part, this involved making deals with local lords, under which monastic property was granted away in exchange for oaths of allegiance to the new Irish Crown; consequently, Henry acquired little if any of the wealth of the Irish houses.
+By the time of Henry's death in 1547, around half of the Irish monastic houses had been suppressed, but many houses of friars continued to resist dissolution until well into the reign of Elizabeth I.

 Bishoprics

-During the English Reformation, the Church of Ireland suffered in its temporal affairs:"more than half the clerical property in the kingdom being vested in lay hands; but that of Ireland was in a manner annihilated.
-Bishopricks, colleges, glebes and tithes were divided without mercy amongst the great men of the time, or leased out on small rents for ever to the friends and relations of the incumbents.
-Many Irish bishopricks never recovered this devastation, as Aghadoe, Kilfenora and others.
-The Bishoprick of Ferns was left not worth one shilling.
-Killala, the best in Ireland, was worth only 300l. per annum; Clonfert, 200l.; the Archbishoprick of Cashel, 100l.; Waterford, 100l.; Cork, only 70l.; Ardagh, 1l.
-1s.
-8d.; and the rest at even a lower rate."
+During the English Reformation, the Church of Ireland suffered in its temporal affairs: